Élie Bouhéreau

-Élie (or Elias) Bouhéreau (1643 – 19 March 1719) was a French Huguenot refugee in Ireland and the first librarian of Marsh's Library in Dublin.
+Élie Bouhéreau (Note: Also cited as Elias Bouhéreau.)
+(5 May 1643 – 19 March 1719) was a French and Irish physician, bibliophile, librarian, cleric and diarist.
+A Huguenot refugee, Bouhéreau settled in Dublin where he became the inaugural librarian of Marsh's Library.

+Early life

+Bouhéreau was born on 15 May 1643 in La Rochelle, Kingdom of France to Élie Bouhéreau, the pastor of Fontenay, and Blandine Bouhéreau.
+Raised in an upper-class Huguenot family, Bouhéreau studied theology at the Academy of Saumur until 1659 when he left for Paris.
+Bouhéreau enrolled at the University of Orange in 1664 to study medicine, graduating with his Medical degree in 1667.

 Career

 Bouhéreau, according to the burial register of the Conformist Huguenot churches in Dublin, was a "distinguished medical doctor and zealous Protestant of La Rochelle, very knowledgeable and very highly regarded."
 He was also a scholar, and published a French translation of the third century Christian work Contra Celsus.
 After the Revocation of the Edict of Nantes Bouhéreau fled to England.
 He travelled in Europe between 1689 and 1692 as personal secretary of Thomas Coxe, the king's envoy to the Swiss cantons, and again between 1694 and 1696 as personal secretary to the Marquis de Ruvigny, commander-in-chief of English forces in Piedmont.
 He served in Ireland with Ruvigny (then earl of Galway) when the latter was Lord Justice of Ireland, 1697-1701.
 In 1701 he was made librarian of Marsh's Library.
 From the time of his first journey in 1689 to his death he kept a diary, which is kept in the Library.